 - CVC Blending Words Carrot Patch from School Time Snippets

 - CVC Alphabet Cracker Activity from Kate at Kitchen Floor Crafts

 Sight Word Early Reading Activities

 Sight words are those that come up time and again.
-Strawberry has shown me that she rememebers the most familiar sight words already.
+My daughter has shown me that she remembers the most familiar sight words already.
 Here are some sight-word specific activities and games for reinforcing sight word learning.

 Other Early Reading Ideas

 These early reading activities can be adapted to any words (CVC or otherwise) to practice reading.
 I can't wait to get moving with my little one and see her delight at reading continue to flourish!

 - Double Gross Motor Early Reading Egg Hunt from Line upon Line Learning (that's me!)

 - Learning to Read with Dr. Seuss from Karyn at Teach Beside Me